sinkingcircle/HealthPilot-App/README.md

 App of healthpilot
 an app to connect patients doctors and labs with ai symptom analyzer

-Made in Flutter Frames Hackathon
+Made in Flutter Frames Hackathon GDG